 9. Luksong Baka

 Luksong baka, translated as “jumping over a cow,” is a traditional Pinoy game that involves players jumping over one player called “baka” or cow.
-The objective is for all players to jump over the cow with touching him or her or falling over.
+The objective is for all players to jump over the cow without touching him or her or falling over.
 Anyone who touches or falls over becomes the new cow.

 8. Langit Lupa

 Langit lupa, translated as “heaven and earth,” is a game where the it chases other players to get the new it.
 Players are allowed to run on the ground (lupa) and climb on objects (langit).
 The it can only tag players who are on the ground and not those who are on higher objects.
 The player who gets tagged becomes the new it and the it becomes one of the players who gets chased.

 To start the game and decide who the it is, a chant is sang and it goes like this:

 Langit, lupa impyerno, im – im – impyerno (Heaven, earth, hell, he-he-hell)

 Sak-sak puso tulo ang dugo (Stabbed heart with dropping blood)

 Patay, buhay, Umalis ka na di-yan!
 (Dead, alive, get out of there!)